 - one avocado

-- roast potatoes (potatoes, olive oil, pink salt)
+- roast potatoes (potatoes, olive oil, Himalayan pink salt)

 - For the Dressing: mix 1-2 tablespoons of a cage-free egg avocado oil mayo (or your best equivalent!) or soy-free vegan mayonnaise with 1-2 tablespoons of apple cider vinegar, and 1/2 tablespoon maple syrup – depending on your taste preferences.
 Optional: 1 teaspoon of your favourite miso.

 - Optional: splash of lemon juice, sprinkle of smoked paprika

 - Roast potatoes.
 Scrub two to three large organic potatoes and dice into cubes.
 Toss with 1 tablespoon olive oil and 1/2 teaspoon pink salt, and roast in a 425F oven for 20 to 25 minutes, or until golden brown).
 You can roast them all and save some for future salads.

 - Either in the same oven, or in a frying pan, prepare tempeh – broil for 8 minutes in the oven, or gently fry in a skillet until lightly golden.